 The titular Woman in Red, a character who debuted in 1940, called by some the first female superhero.

 Films — Animated

-Jessica Rabbit from Who Framed Roger Rabbit.
-She's gorgeous and wears a very revealing long slinky shiny dress, showing some legs and lots of cleavage.
+Subverted by Jessica Rabbit from Who Framed Roger Rabbit.
+She's gorgeous and wears a very revealing long slinky shiny dress, showing some legs and lots of cleavage, but

 Esmeralda wore red poledancing outfit in the "Topsy Turvy" number in The Hunchback of Notre Dame.
 Ironically, in real life, red is considered bad luck for Gypsies, and Judge Frollo was watching her dance in public...
 Bad luck indeed.